OpenPrinting/ipp-usb/README.md

 * Can be started by **udev** or run in standalone mode
 * Can share printer to other computers on a network, or use loopback interface only
 * Can generate very detailed logs for possible troubleshooting

+## External dependencies

+This program has very little external dependencies, namely:
+* `libusb` for USB access
+* `libavahi-common` and `libavahi-client` for DNS-SD
+* Running Avahi daemon